CuongNN218/cuongnn218.github.io/_pages/about.md

 About me
 ======
-Hi, readers, welcome to my personal's webpage.
-It's not only an academic page, but also is where I share my writting passion to the public.
+Hi, readers, welcome to my webpage.
+It's not only an academic page but also where I share my writting passion to the public.
 This webpage will include contents about my life at Miami, studing tips and machine learning, of course.

-I will be joining the [Knight Foundation School of Computing and Information Sciences, Florida International University](https://www.cis.fiu.edu/){:target="_blank"} as a PhD Student working closely with [Dr.Cuong V. Nguyen](https://nvcuong.github.io/){:target="_blank"}.
+I will be joining the [Knight Foundation School of Computing and Information Sciences, Florida International University](https://www.cis.fiu.edu/){:target="_blank"} as a PhD Student working closely with [Dr. Cuong V. Nguyen](https://nvcuong.github.io/){:target="_blank"}.
 Before that, I spent a wonderful year working as a machine learning engineer at [FPT Smart Cloud](https://fptcloud.com/){:target="_blank"} in the Vietnamese OCR project.
 Let's check our products at [FPT AI Reader Platform](https://fpt.ai/reader-en){:target="_blank"}.

+My research interests are in **machine learning** and **computer vision**.

 Lastest News
 ======